9-12 Faculty

 Shirley Rau

 Shirley Rau is a lifetime learner—a reader, writer and researcher.
-She earned her graduate degree from the Bread Loaf School of English at Middlebury College in Vermont, completing a summer residency at Lincoln College in Oxford.
-An Idaho native, Shirley’s undergraduate degree was from Idaho State University.
-She was a fellow in the Treasure Valley Writing Project at BSU and the Northwest Inland Writing Project at U of I.
+An Idaho native, Shirley’s earned her undergraduate degree from Idaho State University.
+She earned her graduate degree from Middlebury College in Vermont, completing a summer residency at Lincoln College in Oxford.

 She has long been an advocate of children’s right to a quality education.
-She has spoken to parent groups, teachers, administrators, business leaders and policy makers on a range of issues: education reform, early childhood and adolescent literacy, conflict and tolerance, and the value of parental involvement in education.
-She has published a number of articles about education and co-authored A Classroom of Teenaged Readers: Nurturing Reading Processes in Senior High English (Addison, Wesley, Longman) a research-based book that focused on the development of critical reading in the high school classroom.
+She has spoken to parent groups, teachers, administrators, business leaders and policy makers on a range of issues.
+She has published a number of articles about education and co-authored A Classroom of Teenaged Readers: Nurturing Reading Processes in Senior High English (Addison, Wesley, Longman) a research-based book that focuses on the development of critical reading in the high school classroom.

-The highlights of Shirley’s career have included coaching a two-time national champion coed cheerleading squad, speaking in front of the US Senate Education Committee as a finalist for National Teacher of the Year, and participating in the Japan-America Grassroots Summit.
+Other highlights of Shirley’s career included coaching a two-time national champion cheerleading squad, speaking in front of the US Senate Education Committee as a finalist for National Teacher of the Year, and participating in the Japan-America Grassroots Summit.

-Shirley lives in Boise with her husband and son, their Bernese mountain dog and ragdoll cat.
-She and her family share a passion for soccer, canoeing, gardening, the Oregon coast and international travel.
+Shirley lives in Boise with her husband, their Bernese Mountain dog and cat.
+In August.
+They share a passion for soccer, canoeing, gardening, the Oregon coast and international travel.
 Their most memorable family vacation was a birding expedition to Honduras.
+And nearly every month they drive to Reno to visit their new granddaughter Lili (and her parents).

 Shirley says of teaching at North Star: “I feel as if my personal and professional life have come full circle.
 I love working with the engaged student learners, the committed parents and the outstanding teaching team at North Star.
 It offers me an opportunity, not only to share my knowledge, but to continue to learn and grow personally and professionally.”